PureStorage-OpenConnect/px-gitops/create-branch/readme.md

 Prerequisites:
   1) Utilities: kubectl, sed, awk, grep

+**To start the deployment for the first time**

+Clone the current repository using  `git clone https://github.com/PureStorage-OpenConnect/px-gitops.git`.
+Then in your terminal move to the git-scm folder `cd px-gitops/create-branch
+`
 Steps:
 1)  Configure variables in "config-vars" file.
 Here is the description of all the variables: